PlasmaEngine/PlasmaDocs/Writerside/topics/Documentation/effects/Particle-Effects.md

 And there are even effects that can be discarded entirely, when out of view.
 Bullet impact effects, for example, may be so small and have such a short life span, that there is no value in updating them at all, unless they are visible to begin with.

 Which update method to use can be chosen from the *Effect tab* using the **WhenInvisible** property.

+### Wind Influence

+Particles may be pushed by [wind](wind.md).
+Place [wind volumes](wind-volume-components.md) to define the local wind strength and direction.

+On the *effect* you can configure the number of *wind samples* that should be taken to evaluate how the particles are affected.
+Use as few samples as necessary, potentially even just 1.
+Only use more samples for large effects where a single sample would look unnatural.

 ## See Also